esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish/README.md

 - https://www.hatemedia.es/ or contact: elias.said@unir.net
 - This algorithm is related to the hate/non-hate classification algorithm, also developed by the authors: https://github.com/esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish
 - This algorithm is related to the algorithm for classifying hate expressions by types in Spanish, also developed by the authors: https://github.com/esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish

+Important:
+- To correctly use this algorithm, you must pass the messages in which you want to detect hate speech through the hate/non-hate classification algorithm, also developed by the authors: https://github.com/esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish.
+Once the hate messages are identified, this algorithm will classify them according to the intensities of hate associated with this development.